 You can inspect the measurements of elements on the screen.
 Select an element on the screen, and view its height and width co-ordinates.

-To find out the spacing between objects, select the element, then hover the mouse over other elements on the screen to see the relative distances.
+To find out the spacing between objects, select the element, then hover the mouse over other elements on the screen to see the relative distance.

 You can also inspect the properties of text on the screen.
 Select a line of text, and see its character styles.
 You can also copy the character styles, color values, and the content from the Design Specs.